Skip to main content

 6) Advanced: switch to dot notation

 By default, Cotomy uses bracket-style bind names such as user[name].
-If you prefer dot notation like user.name, override the bind name generator:
+If you prefer dot notation like user.name, set the page default bind name generator:

 }